You should be aware of the following information, and use it in your practice:

 In considering solutions it is to be noted that the doubling up of two standard teleposts is not good engineering practise and should not be used.
 Alternative design usually involves a heavy-duty telepost or specialized column design.

 A further issue arises when increased loads must be supported.
 The standard footing design as outlined in the Manitoba Building Code may well be under capacity and cannot be used.
-Once again, an alternative design will be required.
+Once again, an alternative design will be required that conforms with Limit States Design requirements for both Ultimate Limit States (ULS) capacity and Serviceability Limit States (SLS) requirements specified for the project.

-It is strongly recommended that professional engineers providing services for residential building under Part 9 of the MBC take note of whether the structural system is other than the standard system provided for in the MBC.
-If not, the particular attention should be paid to the capacities required of the column and foundation systems, and if necessary, alternative designs provided.
+It is strongly recommended that professional engineers providing services for residential buildings under Part 9 of the MBC 2011 take note of whether the structural system is other than the standard system provided for in the MBC 2011.
+If so, then particular attention should be paid to the capacities required of the column and foundation systems, and if necessary, alternative designs provided.
 The supporting documentation to demonstrate code compliance should be submitted to the authority having jurisdiction.
+Note that, if the structure is other than a standard system provided for in Part 9, then the telepost and its supporting foundation must be designed in accordance with Part 4.

-Over a period of months the Investigation Committee was involved in reviewing a matter with implications of copyright infringement.
-The matter concerned the development of a design/build project for a large structure for a commercial enterprise.
+The Investigation Committee reviewed a matter with implications of copyright infringement that concerned the development of a design/build project for a large structure for a commercial enterprise.
 The owner, the commercial enterprise, engaged a consulting engineer to assist it in the development of the parameters and the documents for a Request for Proposal, and to assist it in assessing the Proposals that were submitted.
 After reviewing the proposals the owner "short listed" the proposals of two of the design/build teams and invited each of these two teams to submit ideas to the owner as to how the project might be modified to reduce the cost of the project.
 A revised Request for Proposal was subsequently prepared and sent to the two "short listed" contractors inviting them to submit revised proposals.

-Each professional engineer, whether employee or employer, whether engaged in consulting or industry or government or university, is reminded of the responsibility to act as a faithful agent and trustee for each client or employer.
+Practitioners, whether employees or employers, engaged in consulting or industry or government or university, are reminded of their responsibility to act as faithful agents of their clients or employers.

 Respondents to requests for design/build proposals are encouraged to clearly identify their "intellectual property" when submitting a proposal and to maintain clear records of all agreements or understandings regarding such "intellectual property" as the bidding process progresses.